Choi-Suhyeon/touchScripts/README.md

 - **-o, --options**

     Specify the code options to be appended below the shebang.
 If no options are provided, files containing only the shebang will be created.

+- **-f, --forced**

+    Overwrite files without warning, even if they exist.
+If this option is not set, no action will be taken on the files after a warning is issued.

 - **-v, --version**